 For instance, security admins can use IAM platforms to grant the least amount of permission needed for a user to carry out a particular task.
 In case a user or resource is compromised, the threat’s damage is limited.

 5. Create Backup

 Data is always at risk.
 Companies need to ensure no data is lost in case of a security incident.
 Security admins should regularly create backups of sensitive data on common backup solutions such as removable media, external hard drives, or backup services.

 If something happens to the cloud data, the organization has a replacement copy on standby.

 6. Conduct Audits and Penetration Testing

 Cloud penetration testing is designed to assess the vulnerabilities of a cloud system to improve its overall security level.
+There are many penetration testing tools available to perform this test.
 Penetration testing can be classified into two categories: external and internal.